 I have been working in technology for a few decades now and have witnessed significant changes and shifts in the market.
 While working as an industry analyst it was my job to keep my finger on the pulse of market trends and predict where I believe things were headed.
-As I look at the most recent news about Micron exiting the storage class memory (SCM) business, it causes me to pause and think about the long-term implications for this segment of the market (Chris Evans published a very good article on the news that you can read here).
-Micron was not shy about sharing its reasons why it chose to leave this business by saying,
+As I look at the most recent news about Micron exiting the storage class memory (SCM) business, it causes me to pause and think about the long-term implications for this segment of the market.
+Micron was not shy about sharing its reasons why it chose to leave this business by saying:

 “Micron has now determined that there is insufficient market validation to justify the ongoing high levels of investments required to successfully commercialize 3D XPoint at scale, to address the evolving memory and storage needs of its customers.”